Etimbok/vision-ledger/README.md

 # vision-ledger
-A static front page for Uni-Swap- a student skill exchange platform.
+A static front page for Skills-Swap- a student skill exchange platform.
 Built using HTML and CSS.